LILINOpenGitHub/LILIN-AI-Engine/README.md

 # LILIN AI Engine Sample Code & SDK
-LILIN Windows AI Engine SDK
+LILIN Windows AI Engine SDK for number plate recognition and object recognition

 # The Video
 Visit the demo video at